Bus Policy & Safety

 - Clients with children are responsible for their care and conduct.
 The DCTS driver will direct all requests to the parent or guardian should the transportation of the child become a safety issue.

 - DCTS does not transport children under the age of 14 without the accompaniment of an adult.

-- Passengers needing mobility aids, i.e. wheelchairs, walkers, child car seats, must provide their own equipment.
+- Passengers needing child car seats, must provide their own equipment.

-The North Carolina Child Passenger Safety Law requires children less than age 16 to be properly restrained in an age, weight, and height appropriate restraint.
-Passengers age 16 and older are covered by the North Carolina Seat Belt Law.
+- Children under 16 – the NC Child Passenger Safety Law requires children less than age 16 to be properly restrained in an age, weight, and height appropriate restraint.
+Please view more information below.

 Visit the North Carolina Department of Transportation website for more information.